robertmuil/UT330/README.md

 ======================

 The [Uni-Trend UT330B](https://www.uni-trend.com/html/product/Environmental/Environmental_Tester/UT330-USB/UT330B.html) is a battery-powered USB temperature and humidity logger.
 Off-the-shelf, it only comes with Windows control software.
 This project provides Python code to control the device from any operating system.

+IT should work with other members of the UT330 family - and has been tested with at least UT330A and UT330B.

 This project is a complete package, including software, a test script, a demo UI (written in Bokeh), and full documentation.